Skip to main content

 Database Considerations

-No schema changes required - the same tables support all categories through the category_selected field.
+No schema changes are required.
+The same tables support all categories through the category_selected field.
 Categories are differentiated by string values:

 "Production Lab"